SEI-TAS/ace-as/README.md

  * db_user and db_pwd: user and password to be used to access the ace DB.
  * token_duration_in_mins: how many minutes an issued token will be valid.
  * local_coaps_port: port used by the AS for COAPS connections.
+ * drop_existing_db: "false" by default, set to "true" to remove and recreate the DB and user when ace-as starts.

 ## Usage
 The main entry class is edu.cmu.sei.ttg.aaiot.as.gui.FXApplication.
 This starts the GUI.
 A simple way to start it from gradle is with `./gradlew run`

 Credentials and tokens are stored in the PostgresQL database.
-Delete the DB manually or clear the appropriate tables to remove them.
+Delete the DB manually, set the config.json flag to drop the DB when restarting, or clear the appropriate tables to remove them.

 For more information, see https://github.com/SEI-TAS/ace-client/wiki